 Rule #2: You are there to be of service to the runner.
 It’s their race.
 Put your own personal agendas aside for a few hours and strive to accommodate whatever wishes they have.

 Where to run?
-Some like you in front of them, some behind, some alongside.
-When I’m racing, on a single-track trail, I runner usually like to be in front – I like to see the terrain, and the unobstructed sight helps me go faster – with my pacer behind.
+Some runners like their pacers in front of them, some behind, some alongside.
+When I’m racing, on a single-track trail, I usually like to be in front with my pacer behind.
+I like to see the terrain; the unobstructed sight helps me go faster.
 This is especially true on the steep climbs and descents, like Hope Pass.
-Others like their pacer in front because it gives them the psychological feeling of being pulled along.
+Others prefer their pacer in front because it gives them the psychological feeling of being pulled along.
 If they like to chat, they may want you alongside where the trail is wide enough.

-When running behind, you’ll want to stay far enough back so that you have clear view of the trail (you don’t want to be staring at their heels or back the whole way), yet close enough that you can hear them talk, and quickly scoot up to hand them a water bottle, etc. When running in front, look back periodically and try to maintain a constant distance.
+When running behind, you’ll want to stay far enough back so that you have clear view of the trail (you don’t want to be staring at their heels or back the whole way), yet close enough that you can hear them talk, and quickly scoot up to hand them a water bottle, etc. When running in front, look back periodically to maintain a fairly steady gap.

-When the trail is wider, many runners want their pacer alongside.
-When I’m pacing, I’ll always try to give the runner the inside on curves, often crossing from side to side, behind the runner, as the trail bends.
+When pacing alongside, I’ll always try to give the runner the inside on curves.
+This has me crossing from side to side, behind the runner, as the trail bends.

 This may change at night.
-While I generally want my pacer behind me during the day, at night, on rocky single-track, I like having them in front.
-They can pick the better line through the rocks so I don’t have to think about it, and the extra light in front helps illuminate the trail; from behind can cast a shadow.
-There are a few very short sections that are extremely rocky (especially along the Colo Trail, from Hagerman Rd down to Mayqueen).
+While I generally want my pacer behind me during the day, at night, on rocky single-track (e.g., the Colo Trail from Hagerman Rd down to Mayqueen), I like having them in front.
+They can pick the better line through the rocks so I don’t have to think about it.
+And, the extra light in front helps illuminate the trail (light from behind can cast a shadow).
+There are a few very short sections that are extremely rocky.
 There, it may help for the pacer to go through first, then turn and shine their lights down on the rocks as the runner traverses them.
 See more on lights below.

 When handing stuff, I use a baton relay style hand off.
 They’ll tell me what they want.
 When I have it ready, I’ll move closer and tell the runner to hold out his/her hand.
 This allows both of you to keep moving while you’re exchanging gear.

 Everyone struggles at some point in an ultra.
-Success depends on how you deal with the low points.
+Success at ultras can largely depend on how you deal with the low points.
 A pacer can help a runner get through those times.
 However, lifting the spirits of a struggling runner can be a difficult task.
 There are no simple tricks.
 Everyone deals with the struggles differently and responds to different tactics.
 As a pacer, be prepared to try different things and see how the runner responds.
 Have a few stories or jokes ready.
 Mental struggles are often caused by physical struggles, so make sure they eat and drink.